 Obtaining and Analysis of Marker-free Oil Plants Camelina sativa (L.) Expressing Gene for Antimicrobial Peptide Cecropin P1

-Marker-free transgenic Camelina sativa (L.) plants carrying a synthetic gene for cecropin P1, an antimicrobial peptide, under the control of the cauliflower mosaic virus 35S RNA promoter have been obtained and analyzed.
-The plants were transformed with an agrobacterial binary vector free of selection genes of antibiotic and herbicide resistance.
-The marker-free transformants were screened via measurement of the antibacterial activity of cecropin P1 and enzyme immunoassay.
-The obtained plants exhibited an increased resistance to infection with the bacteria Erwinia carotovora, the fungi Fusarium graminearum, and oxidative stress during infection.
-Analysis of the fatty acid composition of seed oil showed an increased amount of α-linolenic acid in the transgenic Camelina lines as compared to unmodified plants.
-The results indicate that the cecropin P1 gene can be included in an integral, antistress, plant-protective system.
+The marker-free transgenic Camelina sativa (L.) plants carrying a synthetic gene for cecropin P1, an antimicrobial peptide, under the control of the cauliflower mosaic virus 35S RNA promoter have been obtained and analyzed.
+The plants were transformed by the agrobacterial binary vector free of selection genes of antibiotic and herbicide resistance.
+Screening of the marker-free transformants was performed by measuring the antibacterial activity of cecropin P1 and by enzyme immunoassay.
+The obtained plants exhibited increased resistance to the infection by the Erwinia carotovora bacteria, Fusarium graminearum fungi, and to oxidative stress during infection.
+The analysis of the fatty acid composition of seed oil showed an increased amount of α-linolenic acid in the transgenic camelina lines as compared to unmodified plants.
+The obtained results indicate that the gene for cecropin P1 can be included in the integral antistress plant protective system.